 A portable air scrubber is best used as a temporary solution to clean a home’s air from a high influx of harmful contaminants.

-Common applications include mold remediation, major renovations, or large interior painting jobs.
+Common applications include professional mold remediation, major renovations, or large interior painting jobs.

 Portable air scrubbers can purify large spaces quickly and keep them fresh while indoor work is being performed.